Get Life Insurance to Pass Generational Wealth to Your Heirs

 IUL - Indexed Universal Life Insurance

-An indexed universal life policy or IUL is like combining a term and a whole life policy and injecting your new creation with steroids.
+An indexed universal life policy or IUL is like a term and whole life policy on steroids.

 The “indexed” aspect of an IUL means that it is based on the performance of a stock index, such as the S&P 500.